yergin/test-pattern-descriptor/README.md

 Displaying test patterns on Blackmagic devices
 ==============================================

-The Python script `tpat_bmd.py` included in this repository renders a TPAT to a Blackmagic video output device, with user selected settings and metadata.
+The Python script `tpat_bmd.py` included in this repository renders a T-PAT to a Blackmagic video output device.

-The command below will display the BT2111 HLG test pattern in 1080p25 10-bit Y'CbCr, using a Rec.2020 matrix and flagging the EOTF as HLG in the metadata.
+The command below will display the BT2111 HLG test pattern in 1080p25 10-bit Y'CbCr, using a Rec.2020 matrix and flagging the EOTF as HLG in the metadata, based on the tags in the T-PAT.

 ```
-python tpat_bmd.py patterns/BT2111_HLG_10bit_narrow_1080.tpat -d 1080p25 -p YUV10 -r narrow -m Rec2020 -e HLG
+python tpat_bmd.py patterns/BT2111_HLG_10bit_narrow_1080.tpat 1080p25
 ```

+Run python `tpat_bmd.py -h` to see the options, including how to override the range, matrix or EOTF from the T-PAT.

 It requires the Python Blackmagic output library which can be found at https://github.com/nick-shaw/blackmagic-decklink-output.
 That repo is private at this time, but if you wish to test it before it is made public, email nick@antlerpost.com.